jellyfin/jellyfin-mpv-shim/README.md

 4. Download the [web client](https://github.com/iwalton3/jellyfin-web/releases) and place the contents of the dist folder inside a folder named `webclient` in the `webclient_view` folder.
 5. Ensure you have a copy of `libmpv1` or `mpv` available.
 6. Install any platform-specific dependencies from the respective install tutorials.
 7. You should now be able to run the program with `./run.py` or `./run-desktop.py`.
+Installation is possible with `sudo pip3 install .`.

 ## Linux Installation